aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 Resources included in this deployment:

-- EC2 (if chosing not to deploy infrastructure from your local computer)
+- EC2 (if choosing not to deploy infrastructure from your local computer)
 - IAM roles with permissions
 - CloudFormation
 - ECR Image